GregorR/nibackup/README.md

 ==============

-NiBackup consists of four tools: `nibackup` (the daemon), `nibackup-purge`, `nibackup-ls` and nibackup-restore.
+NiBackup consists of four tools: `nibackup` (the daemon), `nibackup-purge`, `nibackup-ls` and `nibackup-restore`.

 `nibackup` is the daemon.
-Running it is very simple:
-`sudo nibackup <directory to back up> <backup directory>`.
+Running it is very simple: `sudo nibackup <directory to back up> <backup directory>`.
 It will start with a full synchronization, then use fanotify and inotify to watch for future changes.
-Additional options are available to control wait times, ignore dotfiles, etc. `sudo` is necessary to use fanotify: nibackup will drop its root privileges as soon as it can.
-If the backup directory is within the directory to back up, the universe will implode.
+Additional options are available to control wait times, ignore dotfiles, etc. `sudo` is necessary to use fanotify, so is necessary, but `nibackup` will drop its root privileges as soon as it can.
+You may instead make `nibackup` setuid-root if you prefer.
+If the backup directory is within the directory to back up, the universe will implode. `nibackup` makes no attempt to detect or correct for this universe-imploding scenario.

 `nibackup-purge` purges old data from a backup.
 `nibackup-purge -a <age> <backup>`